civiform/civiform/.github/ISSUE_TEMPLATE/oncall-rotation.md

 assignees: ''
 ---

-The Oncall is responsible for releasing a new version of CiviForm on Wednesday during their rotation and general upkeep through their rotation.
+The Oncall is responsible for releasing a new version of CiviForm on Tuesday during their rotation and general upkeep through their rotation.
 This is an aid for each rotation, but the docs are the source of truth.

-Rotations begin each Monday, with the release happening on Wednesday.
+Rotations begin each Monday, with the release happening on Tuesday.

 Please check off all items at their appropriate times during your rotation.